avrabyt/st-speckmol/README.md

 ------------------------

 ## Related library - [Stmol](https://github.com/napoles-uach/stmol)

-During the development of the related and popular library [Stmol](https://github.com/napoles-uach/stmol), we introduced `speck_plot()` function for easy usage of both libraries simultaneously.
-However, the entire StSpeckmol has not yet been merged and extra(read new) functions such as `add_speck_param` is only available with this library.
+During the development of the related library [Stmol](https://github.com/napoles-uach/stmol), we introduced the convenient `speck_plot()` function, allowing seamless integration of both libraries.
+> ℹ️
+> The complete integration of StSpeckmol **has not yet been finalized**, and any additional (or recently implemented) functionalities like `add_speck_param` will exclusively be accessible through this library."

 ```python
 # Installation of Stmol